FRex/analyzepng/README.md

 Tries to be robust, not print trash, handle any chunk length, etc. if chunk ID is not letters they will be printed as a hex number (see bad4cc.png below).
 Should work on any OS and any C compiler.
+It was also fuzzed with [AFL](https://lcamtuf.coredump.cx/afl/) to search for possible crashes, hangs and memory corruptions in malformed PNGs.

 On Windows it should build with terminal color and UTF-16 filename support, this can be verified by presence of line `Windows build capable of colors and UTF-16 filenames` in the help/usage message.
 The UTF-16 filenames in the command output (`File ''` lines) they will be printed as UTF-8.
 On other OSes this line is not present and they are assumed to be using UTF-8 filenames and have color enabled terminals by default.

+On OpenBSD it also uses [pledge(2)](https://man.openbsd.org/pledge.2) and [unveil(2)](https://man.openbsd.org/unveil.2) to allow only read only access of only the files passed in as arguments, to improve security.

 Eval result of `+set-bash-completion` to set tab completion in bash.
 The options meant for bash scripting start with a single `+` instead of `--` to